SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 This article describes how to create SharePoint workflows that access objects in SharePoint that require elevated permissions.
 These solutions use two features: granting permissions to the workflow app and wrapping actions with the App Step.

 > [!NOTE]
+> SharePoint 2013 workflow has been deprecated since April 2023 and will be turned off for new tenants as of April 2, 2024.
+It will be removed from existing tenants and will be fully retired as of April 2, 2026.
+If you’re using SharePoint 2013 workflow, we recommend migrating to Power Automate or other supported solutions.
+For more info, see [SharePoint 2013 workflow retirement in Microsoft 365](https://aka.ms/sp-workflows-2013support).
 > SharePoint 2010 workflows have been retired since August 1, 2020 for new tenants and removed from existing tenants on November 1, 2020.
 If you’re using SharePoint 2010 workflows, we recommend migrating to Power Automate or other supported solutions.
 For more info, see [SharePoint 2010 workflow retirement](https://support.microsoft.com/office/sharepoint-2010-workflow-retirement-1ca3fff8-9985-410a-85aa-8120f626965f).

 > [!IMPORTANT]